gies74/advent-of-code/README.md

 # Advent of Code

-Typescript code to retrieve daily puzzle input and instantiate a fresh typescript code file.And my solutions of course.
+Typescript code to retrieve daily puzzle input and instantiate a fresh typescript code file.
+As well as my solutions to the puzzles.

 requirements:
 - Latest VSCode and Node installed